Skip to contents

 For non-detect observations (censored = 0), the value in value_col is treated as the detection limit for that specific analysis, allowing for different detection limits across samples or analytical methods.

-IMPORTANT: This function should be applied to data containing only ONE parameter at a time.
-Different environmental parameters have different distributions and should not be modeled together.
+Note: This function should be applied to data containing only ONE parameter at a time.
+Different environmental parameters have different distributions and should not be modelled together.

 Examples